-Speaking of not-so-passive income, I’ve heard the horror stories.
+Speaking of not-so-passive income, I’ve heard horror stories.
 Tenants, toilets, and termites, amirite?

 What about if the tenant doesn’t pay their rent?
-Or worse, causes all kinds of damage after being evicted?
+Or worse, cause all kinds of damage after being evicted?

 That real estate friend of mine has told me he gets paid to “solve problems.”
 But I don’t want all that worry – too many what-ifs.
 I guess I could hire a property manager, but finding a good one…that sounds hard too!

 5. The Real Estate Market Is Due for a Crash